 The group's land and buildings, within property, plant and equipment, consists of operational premises that is owned and managed by a group undertaking.
 The group's investment property comprises property that is held for long-term rental yields or for capital appreciation or both, and that is not occupied by the companies forming part of this group (refer to Note 5).
-All the recurring property fair value measurements at 31 December 2013 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.
+All the recurring property fair value measurements at 31 December 2014 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.

 The group's policy is to recognise transfers into and out of fair value hierarchy levels as of the beginning of the reporting period.
-There were no transfers between different levels of the fair value hierarchy during the year ended 31 December 2013.
+There were no transfers between different levels of the fair value hierarchy during the current and preceding financial year.

-A reconciliation from the opening balance to the closing balance of property for recurring fair value measurements categorised within Level 3 of the fair value hierarchy, is reflected in the table above and in Note 5 for investment property.
+A reconciliation from the opening balance to the closing balance of property for recurring fair value measurements categorised within Level 3 of the fair value hierarchy, for the current and preceding financial years, is reflected in the table above and in Note 5 for investment property.